Basanta Regmi: International career

-Later in 2006, he made his debut for the senior Nepali side, playing in an ICC Intercontinental Cup play-off match against Namibia.
+Later in 2006, he made his debut for the senior Nepali team, playing in an ICC Intercontinental Cup play-off match against Namibia.
 This was followed by three matches against the Pakistan Cricket Academy in Multan, the 2006 ACC Trophy in Malaysia and four matches in the ACC Premier League against Hong Kong, the UAE, Singapore and Malaysia national cricket team.

 He played four matches for Nepal in 2007, all in the 2007 ACC Twenty20 Cup in Kuwait.
 In 2008, he was selected for the Nepal squad for Division Five of the World Cricket League in Jersey.
 He played in all matches during the tournament.

 Later in the year, he played in the 2008 ACC Trophy Elite in Malaysia.
-In 2009, he played in a three-day match against the Marylebone Cricket Club, taking 3/20 and 3/27 to help lead his team to an innings win over an MCC side captained by former England Test cricketer Min Patel.
+In 2009, he played in a three-day match against the Marylebone Cricket Club, taking 3/20 and 3/27 to help lead his team to an innings win over an MCC team captained by former England Test cricketer Min Patel.
 He also played in the ACC Twenty20 Cup the same year.

 Half-century and 2 wickets against Singapore in the 2010 Division Five, innings of 17* runs & 2 important wickets in the same match against Hong Kong in 2011 ACC Twenty20 Cup, 5 wickets against the USA in the final of 2012 Division Four, man of the series performance by taking 21 wickets in the 2012 Division Four (highest wicket taker of the tournament), 10 wickets in 2012 ACC Trophy Elite, 10 wickets in 2013 ACC Twenty20 Cup, and 14 wickets in 2013 ICC World Twenty20 Qualifier.

 In the 2014 World Cup Qualifier in New Zealand he scored 118 runs and picked up 9 wickets.
 He took wickets in all the three matches that Nepal played in the 2014 ICC World Twenty20.

 He took 5 wickets during the 2014 Asian Games at an average of 5.80 and an economy rate of 3.16.
 He was also the best bowler in the 2014 ICC World Cricket League Division Three.
 He took 14 wickets in the tournament.